code-423n4/2022-09-tribe-findings/data/dipp-Q.md

     }
 ```

+If ```amountIn*balance < base``` the redeemedAmount for that token will be 0.
+If this is the case for all tokens, the user will receive nothing for the Tribe amount sent to the contract.

 ## Recommended Mitigation Steps

-Check that at least 1 amountsOut is more than 0.
+Check that at least 1 ```amountsOut``` is more than 0.